lmiller1990/vue-testing-handbook/src/v3/mocking-global-objects.md

 Running this test with `yarn test:unit` throws a huge stack trace.
 If you look through the output carefully, you can see:

 ```
-[Vue warn]: Error in config.errorHandler: "TypeError: _vm.$t is not a function"
+"TypeError: _ctx.$t is not a function"
 ```

 This is because we did not install `vue-i18n`, so the global `$t` method does not exist.
 Let's mock it using the `mocks` mounting option: